Migratory Birds Regulations

 Conservation Order for Light Geese

 Only snow, blue, and Ross’s geese may be taken under the terms of the Conservation Order, which allows the use of electronic calls and unplugged shotguns and eliminates the daily bag and possession limits.
-During the Conservation Order, shooting hours begins one-half hour before sunrise and extends until one-half hour after sunset.
+During the Conservation Order, shooting hours begin one-half hour before sunrise and extend until one-half hour after sunset.

 * Canada Goose Season